OCA/maintainer-tools/CONTRIBUTING.md

     That link shows the repository README.
 Alternatively `https://github.com/OCA/<repo>/tree/<branch>/<addon>` may be used, to provide a direct link to the addon README, which includes proper credits (authors, contributors and theirs companies), and links to the relevant information on the OCA website.
 * Don't use your company logo or your corporate branding.
-Using the website, the author and the list of contributors is enough for people to know about your employer/company and contact you.
+Using the author and the list of contributors is enough for people to know about your employer/company and contact you.

 ### Version numbers